 Miner will boil!
 Cruzeiro announces new partial of tickets sold

 Abhishek Pratap 2 hours agoSportsComments Off on Miner will boil!
-Cruzeiro announces new partial of tickets sold2 Views
+Cruzeiro announces new partial of tickets sold0 Views

 Cruzeiro released this Tuesday (6/9) a new partial of tickets sold for the match against Operrio-PR.
 The game will be played on Thursday (8/9), at 9:30 pm, in Mineiro, for the 29th round of Serie B. According to Raposa, 45,000 tickets were sold.